 Facts about London’s name

 There are different stories about the derivation of London’s name.
 Some say it comes from the Old English word ‘Londontir’, which means ‘tidal work’.
-The city site, spanning the River Thames, which is undoubtedly tidal, and remains so today, made it a regional trading hub.
+The city site, spanning the River Thames – the second longest river in the UK, which is undoubtedly tidal, and remains so today, made it a regional trading hub.

 Another possibility is that the name comes from the Celtic word ‘Llyn’, meaning lake.
 The Thames River frequently flooded back then, so it would look like a lake on those occasions.